awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### SetCors/SetCors.go

-This example configures CORS rules for a bucket by setting the allowed HTTP methods.
+This example configures CORS rules for an Amazon S3 bucket by setting the allowed HTTP methods.

 `go run SetCors.go -b BUCKET`